Smanga1974/Smanga1974/README.md

 * 🌱 Currently expanding my expertise in Machine Learning, Bioinformatics pipelines, and Full Stack Development.
 * 💼 Connect with me on [LinkedIn](https://www.linkedin.com/in/smangaliso-oageng-09231b2aa/).
-* 🔗 Want to see more of my work? 👉 Check out my full portfolio here: https://beamish-biscotti-6dca9a.netlify.app/
+* 🔗 Want to see more of my work? 👉 [Check out my full portfolio here](https://beamish-biscotti-6dca9a.netlify.app/).
 * 📩 Open to collaboration opportunities — feel free to contact me at: smangaliso.oageng@gmail.com.
 * 🏀 Outside of coding, I enjoy basketball, reading, and exploring new tech.